 However, if the Perchs are satisfied with their planned spending and do not want the increase, they can instead focus on maximizing their legacy.
 They can safely have their desired spending and increase their average after-tax legacy to nearly $2MM in today’s purchasing power.
 With this focus, the Perchs no longer purchase an annuity or turn their pension into lifetime income.
 Instead, they take the pension lump sum and invest their SWP in a more aggressive growth glide path portfolio while still utilizing the 12% targeted qualified disbursals and capital gains management strategies.

 1 Safe retirement income is the amount of income that has a 90% opportunity of being available into a retiree’s mid-90s.
 Safe retirement income consists of all sources of income (not just guaranteed sources): Social Security benefits, pension payments, lifetime income payments, withdrawals from investments and any other incoming cash flows, such as part-time work and rental income.
 Safe retirement income is increased by Social Security retirement benefit claim deferral, purchase of annuities, changing investment portfolio asset allocation and other strategies.
-The amount of increase and the optimal strategy varies depending on the individual circumstances, annuity payout rates and capital market return expectations.
-Download the white paper for limitations of the analysis, details of a hypothetical client case and assumptions.« Back
+The amount of increase and the optimal strategy varies depending on the individual circumstances, annuity payout rates and capital market return expectations.« Back